Today is peak viewing time for the Orionid meteor shower!

 In the case of a meteor shower, the glowing streaks may appear anywhere in the sky, but their "tails" all seem to point back to the same spot in the sky.
 That's because all the meteors are coming at us at the same angle, and as they get closer to Earth the effect of perspective makes them seem to get farther apart.
 It's like standing in the middle of railroad tracks and seeing how the two tracks come together in the distance.

 Meteor showers are named for the constellation where the meteors appear to be coming from.
-So, for example, the Orionids Meteor Shower, which occurs around October 21 each year, appear to be originating near the constellation Orion the Hunter.
+So, for example, the Orionids Meteor Shower, which occurs in October each year, appear to be originating near the constellation Orion the Hunter.

 Here are dates of major meteor showers.
 Peak viewing times will vary by a day or two each year.
 Keep in mind: If the moon is full or near full, you may not see many meteors.
 Some years are better than others for numbers of meteors per hour.